-Welcome to Dear Melissa, where we answer your questions about transitioning into or or maintaining a healthy Whole9 life, helping you figure out how to make this lifestyle work in the real world.
-Today, we’re answering the #1 question on everyone’s mind, in three part format.
+Welcome to Dear Melissa, where I answer your questions about transitioning into or completing a Whole30, successfully sticking to your new Food Freedom habits, and figuring out how to make this lifestyle work in the real world.
+Today, we’re answering the #1 question on everyone’s mind, in three-part format.
 (This is Part 2, so go back and read Part 1 first, please.)

 How do you eat?